-In last nearly a hundred years although PID control has been used and proved to be an efficient controlling method by many industries, yet the PID is difficult to deal with some sophisticated systems such as second and higher order systems, long time-lag systems, during set point change and/or load disturbance circumstance etc. The PID principle is based on a mathematic modeling which is obtained by tuning the process.
+Although PID control has been used and proved to be an efficient controlling method by many industries, PID tuning is difficult to deal wit, some sophisticated systems such as second and higher order systems, long time-lag systems, during set point change and/or load disturbance.
+The PID principle is based on a mathematic modeling which is obtained by tuning the process.
 Unfortunately, many systems are too complex to describe in numerical terms precisely.
-In addition, these systems may be variable from time to time.
-In order to overcome the imperfection of PID control, the Fuzzy Technology is introduced.
-What is the Fuzzy Control ?
-It works like a good driver.
-Under different speeds and circumstances, he can control a car well with experiences he had before and does not require the knowledge of kinetic theory of motion.
-The Fuzzy Logic is a linguistic control which is different from the numerical PID control.
-It controls the system by experiences and does not need to simulate the system precisely as been controlled by PID.
+In addition, these systems may vary from time to time.
+In order to overcome the imperfections of PID control, Smarter Logic Technology is introduced.
+Smarter Logic is a linguistic control which controls the system by experience and does not need to simulate the system precisely as PID.
+Smarter Logic is the OGDEN trade mark for Fuzzy Logic.
+An ETR with Smarter Logic continues decision making and will prevent initial overshoot and set point differentials due to process disturbances.
+Control results are virtually perfect.
+Not only is control performance improved, software and design innovations have made available other